priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 5. Start - Start-class article
 6. Stub  - Stub-class article

-For the purpose of this analysis, "high quality" articles are articles classified as "FA" or "GA".
+For the purpose of this analysis, "high quality" articles are the articles classified as "FA" or "GA".

 More details about these categories can be found at [Wikipedia: Content Assessment](https://en.wikipedia.org/wiki/Wikipedia:Content_assessment#Grades)